Project-x109/ebidir-asbeza/README.md

 > Please note, the use of Node, Webpack & Gulp and their advanced settings are totally optional.
 You can use and customize the template without using them too.

-Installing Node & Gulp and running it is super easy in Sneat, please follow these steps and you should be ready to rock 🤘
+Installing Node & Gulp and running it is super easy in e-bidir, please follow these steps and you should be ready to rock 🤘

 1. First of all, make sure you have installed [Node](https://nodejs.org/en/) (LTS).
 If Node.js is already installed in your system, make sure the installed version is `LTS` and jump to step 2